What is Retail Arbitrage? A Simple Definition

 - Barnes & Noble

 - Any other local retail outlet store

 Of course, Amazon isn’t the only online marketplace where you can list products for sale.
 Other options include eBay, Walmart.com, Jet, Craigslist, Facebook Marketplace, Let Go, OfferUp, etc.

 And if you don’t live in an area where there are many local retail stores available, you can use online arbitrage to source your products.
 Instead of visiting local stores to source your retail arbitrage products, you order the products from online retailers.

 However, keep in mind that unless you have warehouse space to stock inventory, you’ll have to start small.
 If your tiny bedroom closet is the only storage you have available, then you obviously can’t buy a huge quantity of bulky items.

 When it comes to fulfillment, you can handle it yourself – packing and shipping the items as you receive orders.
 Or, you can enroll (for an extra fee) in the Fulfillment By Amazon (FBA) program.
-This allows you to send the items you sell to the Amazon warehouse.
-Then, they take care of packing and shipping the items on your behalf.
+This makes you an FBA seller and allows you to send the items you sell to the Amazon warehouse.
+Then, their fulfillment centers take care of packing and shipping the items on your behalf.
 Plus, they’ll even handle customer service and returns.
 I’ll talk about this more in a bit.
 Or, you can dropship.

 Retail Arbitrage vs Dropshipping